 1. The Oldoway Man

-This is due to the fact that the gorge allows easy access to many different soil layers which contain remains and artifacts of human populations which have inhabited the area over many thousands of years.
-For archeologists, this gorge is akin to finding a location with several gold veins exposed and ripe for the picking.
+This is because the gorge allows easy access to many different soil layers containing remains and artifacts of human populations that have inhabited the area for many thousands of years.
+For archaeologists, this gorge is akin to finding a location with several gold veins exposed and ripe for the picking.

 Now, this doesn't sound all that exciting to me and you, finding a human skeleton embedded in old, rocky sediment.
 But what surprised Reck was the fact that the layer where this skeleton was found wasn't supposed to contain any homo sapiens remains.

 In fact, the layer where the skeleton was found would imply that it is over 700,000 years old, a very startling conclusion since it would push back the supposed time of origin of modern man by more than half a million years.

 In short, this find could revolutionize everything known about human evolution at the time since it would not only imply that modern-ish humans (homo sapiens) had been around a lot longer than previously thought.

 It would also imply that modern-ish humans could have coexisted with homo erectus, which is believed to have been extinct around 300,000 years ago, instead of representing an early evolutionary form of the human species.

 That the skeleton was found on highly concentrated and concreted soil further convinced Reck, who was primarily a palaeontologist, to believe the skeleton was very ancient.
 In fact, the bones had to be removed from the sediment with hammers and chisels.